YottaDB/YDBDoc/AdminOpsGuide/mlocks.rst

 * LKE SHOW displays lock space usage with a message in the form of: "%YDB-I-LOCKSPACEUSE, Estimated free lock space: xxx% of pppp pages."
 If the lock space is full, it also displays a LOCKSPACEFULL error.

-* A LOCK command which finds no room in LOCK_SPACE to queue a waiting LOCK, does a slow poll waiting for LOCK_SPACE to become available.
+* A LOCK command that finds no room in LOCK_SPACE to queue a waiting LOCK, does a slow poll waiting for LOCK_SPACE to become available.
 If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
 If timeout is not specified, the LOCK command continues to do a slow poll till the space becomes available.

-* LOCK commands which find no available lock space send a LOCKSPACEFULL message to the operator log.
+* LOCK commands that find no available lock space send a LOCKSPACEFULL message to the operator log.
 To prevent flooding the operator log, YottaDB suppresses further such messages until the lock space usage drops below 75% full.

 * The results of a SHOW may be immediately "outdated" by M LOCK activity.